Skip to content

 Project Gutenberg: A Digitized Global Library

-Project Gutenberg was founded in 1971 by American writer Michael S. Hart and is the oldest digital library in the world.
+Project Gutenberg was founded in 1971 by American writer Michael S. Hart and is the world’s oldest digital library.
 He named the project “Gutenberg,” after the inventor Johannes Gutenberg, inventor of the printing press, which increased the mass availability of books and other text for every member of society.

-Project Gutenberg has collaborated with several other organizations, including Illinois Benedictine College, Carnegie Mellon University, and the University of North Carolina at Chapel Hill.
-It also works closely with Distributed Proofreaders, another volunteer-driven project focusing on proofreading, editing, and digitizing public domain books.
+Project Gutenberg has collaborated with several other organizations, including Benedictine College in Illinois, Carnegie Mellon University, and the University of North Carolina at Chapel Hill.
+It also collaborates closely with Distributed Proofreaders, another volunteer-driven project that focuses on proofreading, editing, and digitizing public domain books.
 The project was launched in 2000 by Charles Franks to support PG.

 The Smithsonian Institution Needs Digital Volunteers

-The Smithsonian Institution — the world’s largest museum and research complex — is looking for volunteers for transcription projects handling diaries, ledgers, logbooks, currency proof sheets, historic audio recordings, and many more.
-The project started in June 2013, and today, volunteers work with Smithsonian staff to handle scans of original documents.
-Their digitization and transcription process cover material from the 16th century up to the present day.
+The Smithsonian Institution — the world’s largest museum and research complex — is seeking volunteers for transcription projects that involve handling diaries, ledgers, logbooks, currency proof sheets, historic audio recordings, and many other materials.
+The project began in June 2013, and today, volunteers collaborate with Smithsonian staff to process scans of original documents—their digitization and transcription process covers material from the 16th century up to the present day.

 As of November 2023, the project has more than 80,000 “volunpeers” and they have transcribed 1,287,025 pages.
-Don’t get scared off by that number; the Smithsonian Transcription Center is still open for volunteers.
+Don’t let that number scare you off; the Smithsonian Transcription Center is still open for volunteers.
 The Smithsonian Collections grow by the day, and volunteer transcribers will be busy with thousands of archives and records.

 The Smithsonian Transcription Center encourages anyone curious or passionate about helping to volunteer, and everyone is welcome.
 The project has virtually no requirements aside from a computer, decent Internet access, and a minimum age requirement of 14 and above.
 Additionally, the Center does not require volunteers to sign up; anyone can transcribe anonymously.
 The goal of the Transcription Center is to preserve historical knowledge, create full-text transcriptions, and create a library of historical and digitally searchable documents.